Layout Image

 Austin Winter Real Estate Market

 The holiday season is also the start of colder weather.
 In other parts of the country snow can really impact winter home sales.
-Fortunately, for the Austin Real Estate market snow and ice days are little and far between.
+Fortunately, for the Austin real estate market snow and ice days are little and far between.
 Buyers can generally shop year round though it may be hard to find the time.

 Only the must-see homes on the hot list make the cut this time of year.
 There are fewer buyers this time of year and with little time, those coming out to see a house are serious shoppers.
 Sellers will get less traffic but those that come out want or need to buy — now.